p-ship-it/p-ship-it/README.md

 - 🌱 I’m currently working on different projects
 - 👯 I’m looking to collaborate on Projects and Group Works
 - 🤔 I’m looking for help with Cloud
-- 💬 Ask me about Extraterristial Life
+- ⚡ Fun fact: The entire world's population could fit inside Los Angeles.
-- ⚡ Fun fact: UFOs and aliens that have been spotted might be the future selfs of humans -->
+  -->

 ### Connect with me: